saharathkleips/QtOpenGL-ComputerGraphics/PA8/README.md

 # PA8 - Bullet (Ben Nicholes, Denis Morozov, Saharath Kleips)
-## This project highlights the [Bullet Physics Engine](http://bulletphysics.org/wordpress/).
-This project demonstrates custom collision meshes as well as collisions between a static object (the board) and a kinematic object (the cube).
+This project highlights the [Bullet Physics Engine](http://bulletphysics.org/wordpress/).
+The project demonstrates custom collision meshes as well as collisions between a static object (the board) and a kinematic object (the cube).
+You may move around the cube and observe it colliding with the board beneth it.
+The world does contain gravity and the cube can fly off the board if you hit the walls hard enough.

 Note: This project is not completed and as a result, the sphere and cylinder are not physics objects and are simply there on display.
 The "Interaction" menu also currently provides no functionality.
 I am also aware that I've apparently spelt "cylindar" wrong, but due to time constraints, we will not be refactoring this issue.
 For a better example of Bullet interactions please check the next assignment, PA9.